 When the economy falters or a financial crisis comes along, the desire to find safe havens becomes all-consuming for most people.
-For others with less risk appetite or more foresight, safe havens become core strategies to protect their earnings and weather uncertain futures long before crisis hits.
+For others with less risk appetite or more foresight, safe havens become core strategies to protect their earnings and weather uncertain futures long before a crisis hits.

-Safe havens don’t have to necessarily be stocks or bonds, which are frequent go-tos that a lot of traditional financial advisors recommend.
+Safe havens don’t have to necessarily be stocks or bonds, which are frequent go-to’s that a lot of traditional financial advisors recommend.
 They can be other asset classes and investment instruments.
 Many times, real estate offers such a safety valve.
 But with the housing crisis just over a decade ago, even that once-safe haven has shown its vulnerability.

-So, to understand where investors and savers alike turn for safety, we have to look at a couple of characteristics they search for.
+So, to understand where investors and savers alike turn for safety, we have to look at a couple of characteristics, they search for.

 What Makes an Asset a Good Safe Haven?